48 Stories & Case Studies of Successful Bloggers

 After losing his full-time job as an audio engineer, Graham Cochrane started a music blog.
 Now, the 38-year-old father makes $160,000 a month working just five hours per week — and spends most of his time with his family.

-Graham Cochrane (from Tampa, Florida, United States) started Recording Revolution about 14 years ago.
+Graham Cochrane (from Tampa, Florida, United States) started Recording Revolution over 14 years ago.

 Graham Cochrane is the founder of the Recording Revolution.
 The company was founded in the midst of the Great Recession in 2009.